ipfs-inactive/blog/content/post/051-new-ipfs-release-process.md

 * Patch releases will now be just that: patches on the previous stable release.

-As an historical tidbit, we've also held a somewhat romantic hope that 0.5.0 would mark "beta".
-The next feature release, 0.5.0, will _not_ be beta.
+As an historical tidbit, we've also held a somewhat romantic hope that 0.5.0 would mark feature completeness ("beta") and that the next non-patch release after that would be 1.0.
+However, the next feature release, 0.5.0, does not mean anything special, and will not be a major milestone.

 ### Process

 The new release process includes 5 stages:

 0. Automated Testing - go-ipfs CI Passes.
-1. Internal Testing - go-ipfs is tested against IPFS infrastructure and [Shipyard](https://github.com/ipfs-shipyard) applications.
+1. Internal Testing - go-ipfs is tested against IPFS infrastructure, internal testing and simulation tools, and [Shipyard](https://github.com/ipfs-shipyard) applications.
 2. Community Dev Testing - go-ipfs is tested by the community in dev environments.